decred/dcrdex/dex/testing/btc/README.md

 # BTC Simnet Test Harness

+You must have `bitcoind` and `bitcoin-cli` in `PATH` to use the harness.

-The harness script will create two connected regnet nodes and wallets, and then mine some blocks and send some BTC around.
+The harness script will create three connected regnet nodes and wallets, and then mine some blocks and send some BTC around.
 The result is a set of wallets named **alpha**, **beta**, and **gamma**, each with slightly different properties.